 - A contact name

 About Your Visit

 A visit to the Thomas Cole National Historic Site provides entry into the world of the man who became the father of American landscape painting and founder of the Hudson River School of art.
-Visitors gather in the visitor center where they can view a 15-minute film about Thomas Cole and his creative process.
-Your guide will then meet you up on the porch of the Main House, where one of the most perfect views of the Catskill Mountain range can be enjoyed.
-Your tour will enter the 1815 Federal yellow-brick Main House and visit the historic rooms where the Cole family lived, including the West Parlor where Thomas Cole was married, and the upstairs rooms where his children were born and where Cole died in 1848.
-The Main House also includes gallery rooms, where exhibitions of art from the Hudson River School and beyond are on display.
-The tour continues into the "Old Studio" where Cole painted many of his best known works, and which still contains Cole's original easels and art-making materials.
-At the conclusion of the tour, visitors can learn even more by exploring a database of Thomas Cole paintings online at our "learning portal".
-At their leisure they may browse the museum shop where a variety of items related to Thomas Cole and landscape painting are available for purchase, and read the educational panels and displays before they depart.
+Visitors gather in the New Studio where they can view the special exhibition inside a space designed as a studio by Thomas Cole.
+Your guide will meet you there, and you will walk to the porch of the Main House, where one of the most perfect views of the Catskill Mountain range can be enjoyed.
+Your tour will enter the 1815 Federal yellow-brick Main House and visit the historic rooms where the Cole family lived.
+The tour continues into the “Old Studio” where Cole painted many of his best known works, and which still contains Cole’s original easels and art-making materials.
+At the conclusion of the tour, visitors may browse the museum shop, enjoy the historic grounds with mountain views, and even sketch for a while in one of the many sketchbooks provided on the grounds.

 Bus Tour Logistics

 Bus parking is available in the adjacent parking lot that is shared with Temple Israel, accessible from Spring Street.
 Please drive all the way into the lot and park in the upper portion.
-From the parking lot, visitors can proceed to the visitor center (the white barn) and gather there for the commencement of their tour.
-It is recommended to allow at least one hour for your visit.
+From the parking lot, visitors can proceed to the New Studio and gather there for the commencement of their tour.
+It is recommended to allow at least two hours for your visit.
 However, shorter or longer visits can be arranged to accommodate your schedule.